markosvarv/The-radio-link-frequency-assignment-problem-RLFA-CSP/README.md

 | 100000    | UNSAT     | 219.2 sec  | 100200         | 293,264,824                 |
 | 100000    | UNSAT     | 212.3 sec  | 100200         | 285,221,656                 |
 | 200000    | UNSAT     | 414.21 sec | 200200         | 597,276,944                 |

+The min conflicts algorithm seems that it hasn't a solution for even the smallest instance! (we have corresponding results and for the other instances).
+The reason is that the solutions are not densely distributed in the state space and that we don't use a heuristic for variable ordering - we just use a random ordering that may cause a lot of conflicts.

+## Conclusion
+Consequently, using the FC-CBJ we have a result for every given instance of the problem in a logical time period.
+The backtracking algorithm using the dom/wdeg heuristic (preferably the MAC instead of FC) helps us in small instances and mostly in SAT problems.
+So, the best algorithm for the RLFA CSP is the FC-CBJ with the dom/wdeg heuristic for variable ordering.